Search

 Diagram illustrating the workflow of an image segmentation model where an input image is processed through an image encoder to generate embeddings, which are then passed through a convolutional layer and combined with inputs from a prompt encoder that takes points, boxes, or text.
 The combined information is fed into a mask decoder, producing several valid masks with associated scores over the original image.

-It uses principles of few-shot learning and leverages ViTs to adapt to a versatile range of segmentation tasks.
+It uses principles of few-shot learning and ViTs to adapt to a versatile range of segmentation tasks.
 Few-shot machine learning models are designed to understand or infer new tasks and objects from a small amount of training data.

 SAM excels in generating detailed masks for objects by interpreting various prompts for fine-grained segmentation across arbitrary categories.